Showing posts with label SRI LANKA. Show all posts

 The short distance to Kataragama, the holiest town in Sri Lanka, made for an early arrival.
 Kataragama was a sacred place for Buddhists, Muslims and Hindus alike.
 Right in the city’s centre was a massive park along the banks of the Menik Ganga.
 All used the river for bathing, usually a quick wash before worshipping the shrines.
 The river was further used to do laundry and wash the occasional elephant.

-Theravada Buddhism is the religion of roughly 70% of the population of Sri Lanka.
+Theravada Buddhism is the religion of roughly 70% of Sri Lanka's population.
 At these temples, the scent of frangipanis and incense hung thick in the air, and I watched as families brought symbolic offerings of flowers and fruit to their preferred deities.
 What a colourful and intriguing world.

 Kataragama – Monaragala - 65 km